godaddy/gasket/packages/gasket-resolve/README.md

 ## Naming convention

 Plugins and presets should follow adhere to the project-type prefixed naming convention.
-Following this format well help avoid collisions with short names.
-This convention also mimics those by there projects such a `@babel` and `@oclif`.
+This formating allows user plugins to be referenced with short names and will help avoid collisions.
+This convention also mimics those by other projects such a `@babel` and `@oclif`.

 ### Plugins